Dallas Cowboys vs. San Francisco 49ers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 - At home this year, Dallas is 5-4 against the spread and 5-4 overall.

-- As 3-point favorites or more at home, the Cowboys are 5-4 ATS.
+- As 3-point favorites or greater at home, the Cowboys are 5-4 ATS.

-- In six of nine games at home this year, Dallas has gone over the total.

-- This season in away games, San Francisco is 5-4 against the spread and 6-3 overall.
+- San Francisco is 6-3 overall, and 5-4 against the spread, on the road.

 - The 49ers are 3-3 ATS as 3-point underdogs or more on the road.

-- This season, in nine road games, San Francisco has hit the over four times.
+- In nine road games this season, San Francisco has gone over the total four times.

 Powered by Data Skrive.